Table of Contents

-You can often tell warning size from their bright colors and distinct markings, but do you know exactly what those signs were warning you about?
-In this article, we’re going to cover the meaning of hazardous signs, what the different hazardous waste signs mean, info about the biohazard sign, and even where to find more information on what safety signs and labels are required for your business.
+You can often tell warning signs from their bright colors and distinct markings, but do you know what those signs warned you about?
+In this article, we will cover the meaning of hazardous cargo signs, what the different hazardous waste signs mean, info about the biohazard sign, hazmat placards meanings, and even where to find more information on what safety signs and labels are required for your business.

 The Importance of Safety Signs

-Hazardous materials come with safety data sheets that identify what is hazardous about them.
+Hazardous materials come with safety data sheets identifying what is hazardous.
 These safety data sheets are comprehensive and complicated, but the warning signs are basic and simplistic.
 They tend to include nothing more than a pictogram, or symbol, and minimal text.
-If you understand the meaning of hazardous chemical information signs or other warning signs, you have a better chance of staying safe at work and anywhere that hazards are present.
+If you understand the meaning of hazardous chemical information signs or other warning signs, you have a better chance of staying safe at work and wherever hazards are present.

 So, what do all the hazardous waste symbols mean?
-And what about other warning symbols?
-Keep reading for an overview of what the different hazardous waste signs mean so you can do your part to make sure these signs keep you safe.
+And what about other hazard warning symbols and their meaning?
+Keep reading for an overview of what the different hazardous waste signs mean so you can do your part to ensure these signs keep you safe.

 Globally Harmonized System of Classification and Labeling of Chemicals

-The Occupational Health and Safety Administration (OSHA) recently aligned its system of labeling, known as the Hazard Communication Standard, with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS), a system the United Nations developed to help identify hazardous chemicals.
+OSHA has aligned its system of labeling, known as the Hazard Communication Standard, with the GHS, a system the United Nations developed to help identify hazardous chemicals.
+The symbols include:

 - Health Hazard: The health hazard symbol features a silhouette of a human torso with a six-pointed shape on the person’s chest.
 If you see this symbol on something, it means that coming into contact with the chemical itself could cause either acute or chronic health problems.
 For example, this would include toxins that affect your respiratory function or are known to cause cancer.